vanderpatrick/skate-universe/README.md

   - the user is also allowed to delete his posts in a dynamic way where all tables related to that post are also deleted(likes/comments).

 - favorite
-  - the user is also allowed to delete his posts in a dynamic way where all tables related to that post are also deleted(likes/comments).
+  - the user is also allowed to favorite his posts
+  - The same applies to video posts
   - before
 ![Creation image](/src/assets/readmePics/favorites%20before.png)
   - result